 Behavioral Finance, Household Finance, Social Networks, Retail Trading and Asset Prices, Financial Intermediation

 Social considerations can produce behavioral biases.
 Using novel data from a social network linked to individual investment accounts, traders increase their susceptibility to the disposition effect following exposure to the network.
 To claim causality, I used the staggered entry of retail brokerages into partnerships with the social networking platform, which is a necessary precursor for traders to access the network.
 Data on common stock trading at a discount brokerage and a comparison to network simulations provides additional evidence.
-These findings are consistent with traders strategically waiting until good states to exchange information and reallocate resources.

 Leverage is inversely related to individual investor performance.
 Causality comes from CFTC regulation capping the maximum permissible leverage available to U.S. retail traders in the foreign exchange spot market and a comparison to a control group of unregulated European traders who trade on the same brokerages.
 Overconfidence jointly explains high leverage and subsequent poor performance.
 Supplemental Materials